Access to supercomputers

 LUMI, located in Kajaani, Finland, is the most powerful supercomputer in Europe with a peak theoretical performance of 580 PFlop/s and a storage capacity of 117 PB.

-EuroHPC JU now operates nine world-class supercomputers located in countries across Europe, namely:
+EuroHPC JU now operates ten world-class supercomputers located in countries across Europe, namely:

 LUMI in Finland,